Mission At Avondale.

 God calls us to be His hands and feet, to share the message of His son by serving others.
 Here at Avondale we find mission work to be one of our greatest callings.
 Drawing on the passion and diverse talents of our congregation, our programs work to feed the hungry, build foundations, and nurture those in need.
 Our mission work is one way we encounter God, not only by stretching out our own hands to serve, but often by finding that God’s arms are extended back to us.

 Service mission focuses on enriching the lives of children through learning, fun, and support to leaders, parents, teachers, and staff.
-We serve via outreach to and working with underserved community areas by collaborating with the staff, students, and community leaders of the Bethlehem Center, Brookhill neighborhood, Southside Homes, Sedgefield Middle School, and others in the surrounding community.
+We serve via outreach to and working with underserved community areas by collaborating with the staff, students, and community leaders of the Sedgefield Middle School and others in the surrounding community.

-Avondale and the Bethlehem Center have partnered with the mission to build bridges to reduce inequities by breaking down barriers and enriching the lives of children.
+Avondale and Alliance Center for Education (ACE) have partnered with the mission to build bridges to reduce inequities and enrich the lives of children.
 This ministry continues to evolve and currently serves youth and their families via the Teen Leadership Cooperative, Out-of-School Time Enrichment program, Kids Café, and additional partnerships.
-We also seek to promote discussion about inequities and challenge assumptions through education.
-ABC Ministry details
+We also seek to promote discussion about inequities and challenge assumptions through education. more

 Work Camp Ministries.

-Avondale has a Community Garden / Giving Garden on our campus.
-We contribute over 500 lbs of fresh grown food annually to Friendship Trays, who delivers meals to elderly and infirm neighbors in need.
-In addition to sharing our healthy harvest, our garden is a Community Garden.
-We share access to garden beds with our neighbors, who enjoy the land and share in the giving of their bounty.
+Avondale has a community garden, also called the Giving Garden, on campus.
+We contribute 300-500 lbs annually of fresh grown food to Friendship Trays, who delivers meals to elderly/infirm neighbors in need.
+In addition to sharing our healthy harvest, we share access to garden beds with our neighbors who enjoy the land and share in the giving of their bounty.

-Avondale Presbyterian Church participates in the Playbook for Life Ministries League.
-The mission is to provide an opportunity for youth to participate in a Christ-centered team sports program.
-Basketball Ministry details
+With basketball, the mission is to provide an opportunity for youth to participate in a Christ-centered team sports program.
+Avondale participates in the Playbook for Life Ministries League.